till-s/SDRAM-controller/README.md

 In this case all input signals must be internally double- buffered (doubling the number of registers used compared to `INP_REG_G => 1`).

+## Clock Tuning

+In order to meet timing (of the FPGA as well as the SDRAM devices') it may be necessary to carefully tune the phase of the clock supplied to the SDRAM as well as the phase of the clock used to capture the read-data (an additional synchronization stage may be necessary to resynchronize these data into the controller's clock domain).

+Note that the details of these measures are outside of the scope of the controller itself.
+Any additional latency introduced by additional registers and phase-shifted clocks etc. must be accounted for and `vld` must be delayed accordingly.
+The controller delays `vld` to keep track of all delays internal to the controller but otherwise does not internally use `vld` itself nor the read-data.

+A `SDRAMClkTuner.vhd` module is provided which can be instantiated in a special design to determinen appropriate clock phases.
+Consult the comments in this file for additional information.

 ## License